How to buy a property in Spain? Step by step buying process using the example of the Costa Del Sol region

 How do you buy property in Spain as a foreigner?

-It doesn’t matter if you’re coming from America, Europe, or India – the buying process is the same for everyone.
+It doesn’t matter if you’re coming from America, Europe, India, or the UK – the buying process is the same for everyone.
 To ensure a safe transaction, you need a reliable local real estate agent and a lawyer who specializes in property law.

 But now, let’s get into the buying process in more detail.